 - Legal and ethical issues

-Participants also receive a 245-page book, The Pediatric Chemotherapy and Biotherapy Curriculum, Fourth Edition—the only comprehensive curriculum pertaining to pediatric chemotherapy and biotherapy administration.
+Participants also receive The Pediatric Chemotherapy and Biotherapy Curriculum, Fourth Edition—the only comprehensive curriculum pertaining to pediatric chemotherapy and biotherapy administration.

 Following course attendance and successful completion of an exam, participants receive an APHON pediatric chemotherapy and biotherapy provider card indicating they have met the requirements of the program.
-The 2-day course offers 13.75 CNEs.
+The 2-day course offers 14 CNE contact hours.
 Pediatric Chemotherapy/Biotherapy Providers must renew their status.
 The first renewal will occur within 2 years of attending a pediatric chemotherapy/biotherapy provider course and achieving a passing score on the post-test and will then occur every 3 years thereafter through the Provider Renewal Program.

 Please note: The card indicates the individual has the knowledge required to administer pediatric chemotherapy and biotherapy but does not ensure clinical competence.
 Resources for measurement of clinical competence are provided in the curriculum.